Saltair Community Centre

 Saltair Extravaganza 2016

 On February 6th, we hosted the community officially change the name from Mt.
-Brenton School to the Saltair Community Centre.
+Brenton School to the Saltair Centre.
 There was a cutting of the ribbon and cake by the original student, Gloria Hill, who named Mt Brenton School in 1950.
 Ron Madden performed the duties of Master of Ceremonies.
 Over 200 people attended the event where local singer and songwriter Terry Boyle performed his song “Sunny Saltair”.

 Special thanks to the secondary school students Madison Hendricks, Emma Brunt, Noah Hendericks, Emily Wilson, Benjamin Blackley and Logan Godau for their help setting up and programming